CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format:  undo

-* This command will undo the previous add/delete command which you had entered.
+* This command will undo the previous add/delete or edit command which you had entered.
 * Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program.
+* If the undo command is successful, the result display should shows "Previous command has been undo".
+* If the undo command is unsuccessful, the result display will show "No previous command found" instead.

 ### Save TaskList : `save`

 Specify your file directory or file path to `save` a back-up copy of your tasklist to your location conveniently.
-Upon successful command execution, `Tasks saved to FILELOCATION` message will be displayed.<br>
+Upon successful command execution, `Tasks saved to FILELOCATION` message will be shown on the result display.<br>

     Format: save FILEPATH